Admission

 • When are applications due and when will we be notified of our admission decision?

-To guarantee an interview, we ask that K-6 applications are submitted by December 11, 2023.
-We will continue to accept applications through January 8, 2024.
-Decision notifications will be posted on March 8, 2024 at 5PM.
+To guarantee a Kindergarten parent conversation, we ask that K-6 applications are submitted by November 22, 2024.
+We will continue to accept applications through December 13, 2024.
+Decision notifications will be posted on March 14, 2024 at 5PM.

 • When can I visit the school?